 The Muslim world is made up of over a billion people on 6 different continents, in nearly every country in the world.
 There is no one consistent way to celebrate Eid as there are different local customs.
 As long as they are reflective of the holiday, there is no way to go wrong.

-Remember that food is going to be a crucial part of any Eid celebration.
-So, gift baskets are always a great idea—especially ones that include simple sweets or local delicacies.
+Remember that food is going to be an important part of any Eid celebration.
+So, gift baskets are always a great idea—especially ones that include simple sweet treats or local delicacies.
 Some items popular to include in gift baskets are:

 - Turkish halwa

 All of these sweets can go into a decorative gift basket and be brought to the home of the person having the feast, or be gifted to your loved ones.
 Breaking the fast by enjoying dates stuffed with almonds or the sweetness of halwa makes you recognize and appreciate the good and fine things in life.

 Sometimes, the most meaningful presents don’t have anything in them.
 You can fill them with your thoughts and memories, and your wishes for a better world.
 Good examples of this are gift boxes, picture frames, journals, and more.
 These can be a reminder of the holiness of the time, especially if they are inscribed with the shahada.
 You are giving the gift of mindfulness and memory.

 Islamic Calligraphy Art